 The Distinguished Teaching Award Committee shall report to the University Senate.
-At a minimum this report shall be in the form of an annual written report submitted by the Committee Chair to the Senate President and Senate Executive Coordinator no later than June 1.
+At a minimum this report shall be in the form of a list of the recommended nominees submitted to the provost for consideration of the awards.
+The list shall be submitted by the Committee Chair to the Senate President and Senate Executive Coordinator no later than June 1.
 The committee shall also make additional written or oral reports to the Senate as necessary.

 Current Members [Leave blank at present]: